chidanandpujar/DataScience/README.md

   ##### Data acquisition
   is the process of sampling information that illustrates real world physical conditions with a predefined measurement.
   Using our car example, you might measure engine size, number of doors, size of tyres etc.

   The data acquired should be reliable for converting into digital numeric values that can be manipulated by a computer.
   Number of car doors is easy; style is less easy to define numerically.
-  Once the data is properly stored, any redundant, noisy, unusable parts of it should be trimmed.
-  We call this procedure Data Cleaning.

   ##### Data cleaning
   is a major step as real-world datasets are highly affected by noise, redundancy and missing values.
 We might delete any three-wheeled cars because they’re so unusual.